Stefani Stoeva

 Stefani Stoeva (Стефани Стоева; born 23 September 1995) is a Bulgarian badminton player specializing in doubles.
 Her current partner is her older sister, Gabriela Stoeva.
-They competed at the 2016 and 2020 Summer Olympics.
-The duo together have won gold medals in the 2015 European Games and three successive European Championships in 2018, 2021 and 2022 editions.
+They competed at the 2016, 2020 and the 2024 Summer Olympics.
+The duo together have won gold medals in the 2015 and 2023 European Games and also four successive European Championships in 2018, 2021, 2022 and 2025 editions.
 Stefani Stoeva has also won some individual titles in women's singles competition.

 Career

 Stoeva started playing badminton at age 9 at the Haskovo School Club in 2007.
 She won gold medals at the U17 European Championships in the girls' singles and doubles.
 At the 2014 Scottish Open Grand Prix, she won in the women's doubles event, partnered with Gabriela Stoeva.
 They beat Heather Olver and Lauren Smith of England in the finals round with the score 21-7, 21-15.

 In 2015, she won the Dutch Open in women's doubles against the top seeds, World No.7 Eefje Muskens and Selena Piek of Nederlands with the score 24–22, 21–15 in the final.
 She won the Russian Open against Johanna Goliszewski and Carla Nelte of German 21–15, 21–17.
 She competed in the European Games, and won gold in the women's doubles alongside her sister.

 In 2016, Stoeva competed at the Rio 2016 Summer Olympics, but did not advance to the knocked-out stage after placing third in the group D stage.

 In 2017, she became the women's doubles runner-up at the Swiss Open Grand Prix Gold.
 They lost to China pair Chen Qingchen and Jia Yifan with the score 16–21, 15–21.
 The sisters also won the silver medal at the European Championships.

-In 2021, she won her second European Championships title.